dss-ialh/graph-making-scenarios/README.md

 ![](libs/images/avatar-rectangle.svg)

-Collection of scenarios to help learn how to make graphs with ggplot2.
+Collection of scenarios to help learn making graphs with ggplot2.

 # Scenarios